 Believe it or not, the number of men with facial hair in the UK now exceeds those who are clean shaven, with more than half of all males nationwide now boasting a distinct style of beard.

-The style of beard that you cultivate is an important consideration, particularly if you are trying to achieve a particular look to suit your hairstyle, fashion sense or overall aesthetic.
+Make no mistake; the style of beard that you adopt is an important consideration, particularly if you are trying to achieve a certain look to suit your hairstyle, fashion sense or overall aesthetic.

 It just so happens that there are a vast number of beard styles that suit bald men, which in turn creates numerous opportunities for this demographic to optimise their look and add an extra dimension to their masculinity.